Jealousy (1992 TV series): Reception

 Cultural critic Ha Jae-geun said, "The drama 'Jealousy' was not just considered a popular drama, but is accepted as a symbol of an era.
 It was the beginning of the trendy drama."
 The drama heralded a new wave of television shows that broke from the standard tropes of traditional dramas, and instead depicted urban lifestyles and modern attitudes.

 The drama especially resonated among female viewers in their 20s who identified with the female lead.
-For her beauty, acting ability, and relatable portrayal of the lead character, Choi was nicknamed, "The Nation's Sweetheart" and became a beloved national actress.
+For her beauty, acting ability, and relatable portrayal of the lead character, Choi was nicknamed, "The Nation's Sweetheart" and became a widely recognized actress in South Korea.

 In 2011, women's portal Ezday surveyed 1,314 netizens on the topic of 'memorable dramas from the 1990s.
 Jealousy was voted as the 'most memorable drama' by 20% of respondents, followed closely by Star in My Heart with 19% of the votes.
 For 'Best Actress of the 1990s,' Choi Jin-sil took the top spot with 34% of respondents, followed by Kim Hee-sun, Shim Eun-ha, Shin Ae-ra, Lee Seung-yeon, and Jeon Do-yeon.
 For 'Best Actor of the 1990s,' Jang Dong-gun was chosen by 21% of respondents, followed by Ahn Jae-wook and Choi Soo-jong.